devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Introduction

 This Chapter will give you a basic understanding of how the Flutter Framework [\[1\]](https://flutter.dev/) works as a whole.
-I will showcase the difference of Flutter to other Cross-Platform approaches and how Flutter works *under the hood*.
-You will also be introduced to the concepts of *State* [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) and Flutter’s way of rendering an app as a tree of *Widgets*.
-In addition to this, you will gain an understanding of how Flutter Handels Asynchronous Programming.
-And Lastly, you will learn how to communicate with the Web within the Flutter Framework.
+I will showcase the difference of Flutter to other Cross-Platform approaches and how Flutter works [*under the hood*](https://github.com/Fasust/flutter-guide/wiki/110-Under-the-Hood).
+You will also be introduced to the concepts of [*State*](https://github.com/Fasust/flutter-guide/wiki/120-Thinking-Declaratively) [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) and Flutter’s way of rendering an app as a [tree of *Widgets*](https://github.com/Fasust/flutter-guide/wiki/130-The-Widget-Tree) [\[13\]](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html).
+Lastly, you will gain an understanding of how Flutter handles [Asynchronous Programming](https://github.com/Fasust/flutter-guide/wiki/140-Asynchronous-Flutter) and communication with the Web.

 ## Contents of the Chapter